If you’re here because your district adopted the Benchmark Advance curriculum and you’re feeling overwhelmed, you’re going to want to read this.

 Adopting new curriculum is always tough.
 As teachers, we tend to know what things work for us and the kids.
 But we’ve all been there.
 We’re told that we are to start using a new program, and before we know it, our classroom cabinets are packed to the brim with god knows what.

-Two years ago, I volunteered to be on the adoption committee for my school district.
+During the 2015-2016 school year, I volunteered to be on the adoption committee for my school district.
 I decided that I was going to embrace the change and confront it head on by having a say in the decision.
 During the year-long adoption process, we were pitched by several large publishers, including McGraw Hill, Houghton Mifflin, and National Geographic.
 After months and months, we finally voted on our new language arts curriculum – and Benchmark Advance won by a landslide.
 A landslide, folks.
 It truly is a far superior program.
 Here are 10 reasons why.

 10. Benchmark used to be a guided reading company.